Tuberculosis screening: Your questions answered

 Yes.
 If the immune system can no longer stop TB bacteria from multiplying, an untreated latent infection can become active TB disease.

 Since a latent infection does not have symptoms, it’s important to screen for exposure to TB bacteria.
-The Labcorp OnDemand Tuberculosis (TB) Blood Test can help determine if you have ever been exposed to TB bacteria, and can help you and your healthcare provider identify a latent infection and determine the best course of action to take before it progresses to an active infection.
+The Labcorp OnDemand Tuberculosis (TB) Blood Test can help determine if you have ever been exposed to TB bacteria.
+It can also help you and your healthcare provider identify a latent infection and determine the best course of action to take before it progresses to an active infection.

 3. Who is at risk for tuberculosis?

 Some factors may increase your risk for developing a TB infection.
-Those most at risk include:
+Those most at risk include people who:

-• Living with someone with active TB disease
+• Live with someone with active TB disease

-• People infected with TB in the last two years through close contact with someone who has active TB disease
+• Were infected with TB in the last two years through close contact with someone who has active TB disease

-• People who work in high-risk settings (e.g., healthcare settings, nursing homes, correctional facilities)
+• Work in high-risk settings (e.g., healthcare settings, nursing homes, correctional facilities)

-• People who are from or frequently travel to regions with high rates of TB (e.g., Latin America, Africa, Asia and the Pacific Islands)
+• Are from or frequently travel to regions with high rates of TB (e.g., Latin America, Africa, Asia and the Pacific Islands)

-• People with weakened immune systems (e.g., those living with HIV)
+• Have weakened immune systems (e.g., those living with HIV)

-• People with certain medical conditions (e.g., diabetes, severe kidney disease, substance abuse)
+• Have certain medical conditions (e.g., diabetes, severe kidney disease, substance abuse disorder)

-4. How often should I get tested for tuberculosis?
+4. How often should I get tested for TB?

-CDC recommends annual TB screening for healthcare workers who are at increased risk for TB exposure or who work in certain settings where transmission has occurred in the past (e.g., emergency departments).
-TB testing is not needed if you have a low risk of infection, but it is recommended if you are at increased risk or believe you have had recent TB exposure.
+The CDC recommends annual TB screening for healthcare workers who are at increased risk for TB exposure or who work in certain settings where transmission has occurred in the past (e.g., emergency departments).
+Getting a TB test is not needed if you have a low risk of infection, but it is recommended if you are at increased risk or believe you have had recent TB exposure.

-5. How can I get tested for tuberculosis?
+5. How can I get tested for TB?

 The skin test, also called a tuberculin skin test (TST), involves a trained healthcare worker injecting a small amount of a substance called purified protein derivative under your skin and inspecting the injection site two to three days later.
 If you’ve ever been exposed to TB bacteria, you may develop a red bump on your skin at the injection site.